simofilahi/Music-Room-API/README.md

 - Get the ip address for testing purpose:

 ```
-$ minikube ip // get the ip @ of vm machine
+$ minikube ip //get the ip @ of vm machine
 ```

 Enjoy development 🎉🎉🎉🎉